Law School Case Brief

 Rosenberger v.
 Rector & Visitors of the Univ. of Va. - 515 U.S. 819, 115 S. Ct.
 2510 (1995)

 A State may not exercise viewpoint discrimination, even when the limited public forum is one of its own creation.
 The necessities of confining a forum to the limited and legitimate purposes for which it was created may justify a State in reserving it for certain groups or for the discussion of certain topics.
 Once it has opened a limited forum, however, a State must respect the lawful boundaries it has itself set.
 A State may not exclude speech where its distinction is not reasonable in light of the purpose served by the forum, nor may it discriminate against speech on the basis of its viewpoint.

-Was the refusal to authorize payment violate the petitioners’ First Amendment right to freedom of speech?
+Did the University's refusal to authorize payment to a third-party contractor for the printing costs of Rosenberger's student publication violate the latter's First Amendment right to freedom of speech?

-The Supreme Court held that the respondents discriminated on the basis of religious editorial viewpoints, not religion itself.
-The Court held that the petitioners sought funding as a student journal, an enterprise supported by the student activity fund (SAF).
-Additionally, the Court held that petitioners' disbursement request was for payment to a private contractor for the printing costs of materials that are protected under the First Amendment.
-Thus, the Court reversed the grant of summary judgment in favor of respondents because respondents Establishment Clause concern did not warrant denying payment to the third-party contractor.
+The Supreme Court of the United States held that Rosenberger and others sought funding as a student journal, an enterprise supported by the SAF.
+Additionally, the Court held that their disbursement request was for payment to a private contractor for the printing costs of materials that were protected under the First Amendment.
+Thus, the Court reversed the grant of summary judgment in favor of the University because its Establishment Clause concern did not warrant denying payment to the third-party contractor.